Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-native-face-detector-api.md

 And we can turn the fast mode on or off.
 FastMode on means it will focus on speed over accuracy.

-The next part is simply calling the detect function and passing an image or video source to it.
+The next part is simply calling the detect function and passing an image or video source.

 ```js
 try {